-- (i) The Fund is used for Superannuation Guarantee purposes: - All Funding and Solvency Certificates required under Division 9.3 of the SIS Regulations have been issued for the period from the date of the last investigation to 30 June 2023; and - I expect to be able to certify the solvency of the Fund in any Funding and Solvency Certificate that may be required in the three-year period from 30 June 2023.
+- (f) Based on the results of this investigation, I consider that the Shortfall Limit does not require review.
+Comments are set out in Section 10 of this report - (g) In my opinion, there is a "high degree of probability" as at 30 June 2024 that the Fund will be able to meet the pension payments as required under the Fund's governing rules. - (h) In respect of the three-year period following 30 June 2024, I recommend that the Institutions cease contributing from 1 July 2024. - (i) The Fund is used for Superannuation Guarantee purposes: - All Funding and Solvency Certificates required under Division 9.3 of the SIS Regulations have been issued for the period from the date of the last investigation to 30 June 2024; and - I expect to be able to certify the solvency of the Fund in any Funding and Solvency Certificate that may be required in the three-year period from 30 June 2024.